-Career Pulse helps people enhance their career and employability by developing career management skills.
-It supports people to adapt to change and increase their satisfaction with work and career.
+Career pulse is a diagnostic tool that helps people understand and develop their career skills.
+It supports people to adapt to change and increase their satisfaction with their work and career.

 In today’s organisations, people are expected to manage their own careers.
 Often they don’t know how to, or don’t prioritise their career under the pressures of day-to-day work.

-But career management is increasingly important for growth and employability so that people can develop the skills and experiences they need for the future, and bid for internal career opportunities in a rapidly changing workplace.
-For your organisation, developing career management skills means you benefit from your talented people putting themselves forward, you grow as their potential grows, and gain a reputation as a great place to work.
+But career skills are increasingly important for growth and employability so that people can develop the capabilities they need for the future, and seize internal career opportunities in a rapidly changing workplace.
+For your organisation, developing career skills means you benefit from your talented people putting themselves forward, you grow as their ability grows, and you gain a reputation as a great place to work.

 How does it work?

-- Stretch yourself – Stepping out of their comfort zone, by learning a new skill, or working in a cross-functional team, gives confidence.
+- Stretch yourself – Stepping out of comfort zones, by learning new skills, or working on new projects, builds experience and gives confidence.

-- Adapt to change – Taking practical steps to become more resilient, positive and flexible helps people apply their skills to new challenges and enjoy new opportunities and ways of working.
+- Adapt to change – Becoming more resilient, positive and flexible helps people to apply their skills to new challenges and seize opportunities.

-- Spot the opportunities – When people can identify new career options, observe what skills are needed and understand how to make a move, they learn to navigate their own career path through a changing industry.
+- Spot the opportunities – When people can identify future career options, understand the skills they require and how to make a move, they learn to navigate through a changing industry.

-- Build your network – Planning a strong and diverse network of relationships gives people a broad spectrum of support, advice and encouragement to achieve their career goals.
+- Build your network – Planning a strong and diverse network of relationships gives people a broad spectrum of support to achieve their career goals.

-- Build your brand – Consciously planning how someone presents themselves, both publicly and one-to-one, helps shape other people’s perception of them and creates opportunities.
+- Build your brand – Consciously planning how to present themselves, both publicly and one-to-one, helps shape other people’s perceptions and creates opportunities.

 - Reflect and plan – Getting career fit doesn’t happen automatically.
 It takes time to identify goals and milestones for performance, development and future career.